knpuniversity/blog/what-the-rest.rst

     }

 In this case, we have 2 different links (actions) but each link points to the same resource.
-This is simply because there are 2 actions that can be taken on that resource.
-This is my understanding of links versus resources, but I could be wrong :).
+This is because there are 2 actions that can be taken on that resource.
+This is my understanding of links versus resources, a distinction which is important because it means that a link is much more than just a URI.

 .. note::